 Check-in at Oberoi Grand

-In the morning of my stay, I called the Oberoi to request an early check-in and an upgrade (if possible).
-Kaushikee requested me to confirm my phone number and provide them my email address (for contactless check-in).
+On the morning of my stay, I called the Oberoi to request early check-in and an upgrade (if possible).
+Kaushikee requested I confirm my phone number and provide them my email address (for contactless check-in).

 I then received a mail from Oberoi including a link to the online registration form that already had the details of my booking filled in and the rest of the process was simple to follow.

 I arrived at the hotel just after 1pm and was informed that my check-in was complete and I was provided with an upgrade as well.
 I was offered a charcoal lemonade, along with the explanation that charcoal is known for its immunity-boosting characteristic (new info for me, but okay) – the drink was just average.

 Kaushikee showed me to my room, and I had a nice chat with her on the way to the lift before coming across Nabeel, the duty manager, who offered to give me a grand tour of the property later and I gladly accepted.

 Nabeel also informed me that the rooms are sanitized and kept locked for 24 hours before the guest’s arrival, which has become a common practice now, and I was glad Oberoi Grand was following it.